 Programming Cell Behavior

-With work spanning gene circuits, antibiotic resistance and the mathematical modeling of cellular networks, Lingchong You explores how to best to harness microbes for medical purposes
+With work spanning gene circuits, antibiotic resistance and mathematical modeling of cellular networks, Lingchong You explores how to harness microbes

 When Lingchong You earned his PhD in chemical engineering in 2002, synthetic biology was in its infancy.
 Yet he was drawn to the field right away.

 “Synthetic biology to me is just like programming,” You says.
 “Every cell is like a computer.
 In this case the code is in the form of DNA.”

 You had spent years building mathematical models of viral infection in graduate school and was ready to do some experiments with living cells.
 As a postdoctoral researcher in the Caltech lab of Frances Arnold (who won a Nobel Prize last year), he dove into gene circuit design, which involves manipulating the genes of microbes so they will perform a desired function, like producing pharmaceuticals or biofuel.